Battle over Confederate monuments renewed after Charlottesville violence

 Related: Days After Charlottesville Violence, Trump Condemns Hate Groups

+On Tuesday in Maryland, Gov. Larry Hogan called for removing a statue of Confederate-era Supreme Court Justice Roger B. Taney from state house grounds.
+Taney authored the majority opinion in the 1857 Dred Scott decision that upheld slavery in the U.S. and denied citizenship to African Americans.

+"While we cannot hide from our history — nor should we — the time has come to make clear the difference between properly acknowledging our past and glorifying the darkest chapters of our history," he said in a statement.

-On Monday in Maryland, Baltimore Mayor Catherine Pugh said in a statement: "It is my intention to move forward with the removal of Baltimore City’s confederate statues."
+On Monday, Baltimore Mayor Catherine Pugh had said in a statement: "It is my intention to move forward with the removal of Baltimore City’s confederate statues."
 Pugh added that she had read the recommendations of an earlier task force and had taken steps to appoint a working group to lead the process.

 Baltimore City Councilman Brandon M. Scott told NBC News on Monday night that a resolution he proposed calling for the deconstruction of the city's Confederate monuments had been unanimously approved by the City Council.